Nell Tiger Free

 Nell Tiger Free (born 13 October 1999) is an English actress and singer.
 She began her career as a child actress in the films Mr Stink and Broken (both 2012).
 She also played Myrcella Baratheon in seasons 5 and 6 of the HBO series Game of Thrones (2015–2016).
 She has since starred in the Apple TV+ series Servant (2019–2023), the Amazon Prime series Too Old to Die Young (2019) and the movies Settlers (2021) and The First Omen (2024).

 Early life

 Free was born in Kingston upon Thames, London on 13 October 1999.
 Her father works in recruitment and her mother is a yoga teacher.
 She has an older sister.
-She explained that her middle name of Tiger was given to her because "being pregnant with me felt like carrying a tiger.
+She explains that her middle name of Tiger was given to her because "being pregnant with me felt like carrying a tiger.
 I guess I was fierce and restless in there."

 Free was educated at Teddington School.
 She began acting while attending Saturday drama class, where she was scouted for her first audition.
 She explained, "I was driving my mother insane.
 I had way too much energy as an 11-year-old.
 So she took me to a Saturday club where I could run around and sing and dance and act."